 Resources

 Before spending your hard-earned money on software for astrophotography, it is best to research the product.
-If it is something that can provide value to your processing workflow by saving you time, or help you produce better results, then it is well worth the money.
+If it is something that can provide value to your processing workflow by saving you time or helping you produce better results, then it is well worth the money.

 For example, reliable image stacking software will allow you to get the most out of your imaging data captured under the night sky.
 There are many free tools available to get the job done, but there are advanced paid options available to take your image processing skills even further.